 As of last Friday, Apple has removed all vaping-related apps from the iOS App Store.
 The company removed a total of 181 apps that had some relation to vaping.
 Some apps provided news and information about vaping while others were simply vaping-themed games.
-There was also some apps that allowed users to adjust some settings on their vaping devices.
+There were also some apps that allowed users to adjust some settings on their vaping devices.

 While Apple removed the apps from the App Store, it avoided breaking functionality for existing consumers of the apps.
 The vaping apps are still available for use if the app is already on your devices.
 The apps can also be transferred from devices that already have them to new devices.
 New users won’t be able to download these apps and similar apps won’t be able to be published on Apple’s store.